walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 <a name="retry-task"/>

-### Retry Tasks
+### Retry

-The `retry` attribute inside a task is used to restart the task automatically in case of errors or failures.
-Users can define the number of times the task can be re-tried and a delay for each retry.
-If not specified, the default value for the delay is 5 seconds.
+The `retry` attribute is used to restart the `task`/`flow` automatically in case of errors or failures.
+Users can define the number of times the `task`/`flow` can be re-tried and a delay for each retry.

-The `times` parameter defines the number of times a task can be retried and `delay` specifies the time span after which it retries the task in case of errors.
-The delay time is always in seconds.
+- `delay` - the time span after which it retries.
+The delay time is always in seconds, default value is `5`;
+- `in` - additional parameters for the retry
+- `times` - the number of times a task/flow can be retried;

 For example the below section executes the `myTask` using the provided `in` parameters.
 In case of errors, the task retries up to 3 times with 3 seconds delay each.
 Additional parameters for the retry are supplied in the